 It would probably be prudent to put any aerosols you are packing in your hold luggage in a plastic bag just in case any aerosols are accidentally activated to prevent any of your clothes or other items from being contaminated.

 You are permitted to take quite a few aerosols in checked luggage but there is a limit on the size and total amount.
 The TSA website states that toiletry aerosols in hold luggage must not exceed 70oz (68 fluid ounces) in total and each container must be 18oz (16 fluid ounces) or less.

-Below is the answer from the TSA to a passenger’s question about can aerosols go in hold luggage and the rules and regulations for carrying aerosols in checked luggage on an airplane.
+Below is the answer from the TSA to a passenger asking will aerosols explode on a plane and the rules and regulations for carrying aerosols in checked luggage on an airplane.

 You may find our post “Can you take aerosols on a plane” useful for further information.